thomasphorton/thomasphorton.com/source/_posts/2018-01-01-building-a-smart-boat-intro.md

 - [ ] [mariah](https://github.com/thomasphorton/mariah)

 ## Architecture
-{% asset_img mariah-architecture.png [The Raspberry Pi reads from the GPS sensor and sends information to AWS IoT via MQTT.
-The data is then fanned out to DynamoDB with the IoT Rules engine.] %}
+{% asset_img mariah-architecture.png "The Raspberry Pi reads from the GPS sensor and sends information to AWS IoT via MQTT.
+The data is then fanned out to DynamoDB with the IoT Rules engine." %}

 The base architecture of the project is pretty simple.